WhatsYourWhy/journey-log/README.md

-# This was a simple AI Prompt creation using LLM.
-Very Basic and simple to do list.
+# This project started as a simple AI prompt using an LLM—a very basic and simple to-do list.

 # If you would like to experiment with single prompt upgrades.
 This may show the evolution of LLM capabilities as a historical coding assistant.